olegabu/go-mimblewimble/README.md

-#  Experimental wallet and library for Mimblewimble protocol
+#  Experimental wallet and library for Mimblewimble

 This is a toy.
 Do not use for production.